A proof of Reidemeister-Singer's theorem by Cerf's methods

-\begin{thm} Let $M$ be a closed manifold of dimension $n>2$.
-Given two ordered simple Morse functions $f_0,f_1$ equipped with respective Morse-Smale pseudo-gradients $X_0,X_1$, there exists a generic path of pairs $(f_t,X_t)_{t\in[0,1]}$ such that, for every $t\in [0,1]$ but a finite set $f_t$ is an ordered simple Morse function and $X_t$ is a Morse-Smale pseudo-gradient of $f_t$.
-The excluded $t$'s are times of birth, cancellation or handle sliding. \end{thm}
+\begin{thm} Let $M$ be a closed connected manifold of dimension\footnote{The statement also holds in dimension 2 with a different proof (see \cite{kudry}, \S 8).
+It is obvious in dimension 1.} $n>2$.
+Given two ordered polar Morse functions $f_0,f_1$ equipped with respective Morse-Smale pseudo-gradients $X_0,X_1$, there exists a generic path of pairs $(f_t,X_t)_{t\in[0,1]}$, where the vector field $X_t $ is a pseudo-gradient for the function $f_t$, so that the following holds: for every $t\in [0,1]$ outside of a finite set, $f_t$ is an ordered polar Morse function and $X_t$ has no $i/i$ connecting orbit.
+The excluded values of $t$ are the times of birth first, then handle sliding and finally cancellation. \end{thm}

-The main lemma concerns reordering, that is, a process which is efficient for crossing critical values.
-Here it is.
+A direct proof of Theorem \ref{order-path} is given in Section \ref{s2} without any reference to Cerf's work.
+It mainly follows from Lemma \ref{reorder} which offers an efficient process for crossing critical values.
+The proof of Theorem \ref{ord-f} will be given in Section \ref{s4} and uses a few technical lemmas, including the {\it elementary swallow tail lemma} and the {\it elementary lips lemma}.
+Since they could be useful in a more general setting, they are written with index assumptions which are more general than necessary here.
+These lemmas are proved in Section \ref{s3}.